geoffreyvanwyk/phel-lang.org/content/documentation/control-flow.md

 ```phel
 (loop [bindings*] expr*)
 ```

 Creates a new lexical context with variables defined in bindings and defines a recursion point at the top of the loop.

 ```phel
 (recur expr*)
 ```

 Evaluates the expressions in order and rebinds them to the recursion point.
 A recursion point can be either a `fn` or a `loop`.
 The recur expressions must match the arity of the recursion point exactly.

-Internally `recur` is implemented as a PHP while loop and therefore prevents the _Maximum function nesting level_ errors.
+Internally, `recur` is implemented as a PHP while loop and therefore prevents the _Maximum function nesting level_ errors.

 ```phel
 (loop [sum 0